 The second thing we did, after casually checking in to our hotel in a different country, was go on a dolphin watching tour.

 THIS WAS AMAZING, and I totally recommend it if you visit Gibraltar!
 At one point, we were surrounded by five or six dolphins.
 You can go further out to sea and spot whales too, which in hindsight would have been awesome, but this was great anyway!
-The tour was with Dolphin Adventures and I remember them being amazingly personalised because we turned up and they knew our names.
+The tour was with Dolphin Adventures and I remember them being amazingly personalised because we turned up and they knew our names before we’d even spoken.

 The next day would be our grand adventure to Morocco.
 The weather was glorious, and we made our way to nearby Algeciras to catch the ferry over.
-Instead, we were approached by a man offering us a tour of Tangier and we’d get a bus to Tarifa to catch the ferry instead.
+Instead, we were approached by a man offering us a tour of Tangier and we’d get another bus to a town a little further away, Tarifa, to catch the ferry instead.
 In the end, we agreed that this would be a good way to experience a little bit of Morocco in such a short space of time.

-We got to Tarifa after a pretty cool bus ride (that’s Africa you can see in the background), and there was no information on our ferry.
+We got to Tarifa smoothly after a pretty cool bus ride (that’s Africa you can see in the background), but then there was no information on our ferry.
 Had we been scammed?

-Eventually, more people turned up for the same tour that we were on, and we chatted to two girls, deciding that if the tour didn’t happen, we’d just go across ourselves.
+Eventually, more people turned up for the same tour that we were on, and we got chatting to two girls, deciding that if the tour didn’t happen, we’d just go across ourselves.

 Finally, someone appeared who we didn’t recognise, who ushered us on to the ferry and we were on our way from the most southernmost point in Europe to the most northernmost point in Morocco (not quite Africa!).